barumau/pandunia/english/dunia_pijin.md

 Tones are hard to learn for people who are not used to them.
 Variable stress is hard to learn for people who are used to fixed stress.
 Neither word tone nor variable word stress are necessary in the world language.

 Pandunia has fixed stress.
 The stress falls on the syllable that is before the last consonant.
-Like this: **mi wól lóga supér dúnia báx.**
+Like this: **mi wól lóga supér dúnia báxa.**

 Pandunia doesn't have lexical tone.